How OPAL Community Land Trust Works

 OPAL houses remain affordable for future generations.

 When an OPAL home is sold, the sales price is determined by a formula in the land lease.
 The formula is designed to balance equity gain for the owner at the same time that it sets a resale price that is affordable for future buyers.

 Community land trusts around the country use different resale formulas.
-The largest community land trust in the nation, Burlington CLT in Burlington, Vermont, completed a performance evaluation of its first 97 homes sold to new owners.
+The largest community land trust in the nation, Champlain CLT in Burlington, Vermont, completed a performance evaluation of its first 97 homes sold to new owners.
 The results have been published and presented in this Executive Summary.